Jian Yu, PhD

 - PhD - Johns Hopkins University, 2001

-Research ExpertiseApoptosis (programmed cell death) is a physiological process used by higher eukaryotes to selectively remove cells that are no longer needed, damaged or dangerous.
-Deregulated apoptosis contributes to a wide variety of diseases.
-My research focuses on the molecular mechanisms of apoptosis regulation in cancer biology and therapy.
+Apoptosis, a form of programmed cell death is used by a multi-cellular organism to selectively remove cells that are no longer needed, damaged or dangerous.
+Defects in apoptosis contribute to a wide variety of human diseases.
+My research focuses on the role and regulation of apoptosis in cancer biology and therapy.

 Selected PublicationsView Dr. Yu's publications on PubMed